clarenceb/vscode-copilot-demo/TASKS.md

 ## Tasks to be completed by the Dev Persona

+As a new developer on the team, you’ll be making some small changes to the existing Claims API with copilot and writing some unit tests.
+You’ll also be using copilot to help you to understand the codebase and make some improvements.

+**Note:**

+* Make sure [this file](TASKS.md) is not open in VSCode when performing the tasks so that GitHub Copilot is not influenced by what’s in the file.

 ### TASK-DEV-1: Update app route "/" to return a JSON response that contains the message "Insurance claims API"

 Run Jest tests in `index.test.ts` from the command-line (or from VScode using the Jest extension in the **Test Explorer**) to see the pending test: